 - a.
 IS Form 2066, Updated Personnel Security Questionnaire. - b.
 PS Form 2181, Authorization and Release. - c.
+PS Form 2181-D, Disclosure and Release for Consumer Reports. - d.
 SF 85-P, Questionnaire for Public Trust Position.

 When the investigation is completed, the Chief Postal Inspector or designee adjudicates findings.
 Notification of the adjudication is sent via email to the requesting manager.